How much do you know about your audience?

 - I target the right people.

-- I craft compelling messages that captures their attention and inspires them to take action
+- I craft compelling messages that capture their attention and inspires them to take action

-- Because my strategies are so powerful and make people take action, I make sure that I only take clients that are selling products or services that actually helps the customer solve whatever pain they have.
+- Because my strategies are so powerful and make people take action, I make sure that I only take clients that are selling products or services that actually help the customer solve whatever pain they have.
 I don’t sell just to make money.
-I first solve the problem, and then make money afterwards.
+I first solve the problem and then make money afterward.

 Here’s how I do it

-First, to access facebook insights tool, you must be
+First, to access the Facebook insights tool, you must be

 - and using a computer

-Once inside facebook, look for create ads or just use this link www.facebook.com/ads/audience_insights, it will take you directly to the tool.
+Once inside Facebook, look for creating ads or just use this link www.facebook.com/ads/audience_insights, it will take you directly to the tool.